 When Will Lyrica Go Generic?

-According to The Statistics Portal, sales of Lyrica topped $4.8 billion in 2015, making it Pfizer’s second biggest selling product.
+However, sales remain hot.
+After reaching $4.8 billion in sales on 2015, sales of Lyrica topped $4.9 billion in 2016, making it Pfizer’s second biggest selling product.

 Finished: Lyrica: 12 Things You Need to Know